 Danielle earned her PhD from the Learning Sciences program at Northwestern University.
 She also earned a certificate in Educational Sciences as a fellow in the Multidisciplinary Program in Educational Sciences (MPES), an Institute for Education Sciences training program at Northwestern University.
 Her dissertation committee included Drs.
 Reed Stevens (chair), Bruce Sherin, and James Spillane.

 Before attending Northwestern University, Danielle received her undergraduate degree from Swarthmore College with a special major in Astronomy Education (advisors Drs.
 Lisa Smulyan and Eric Jensen).
 During her time at Swarthmore College she worked in the field of public science education at the Franklin Institute of Philadelphia Fels Planetarium, and contributed public astronomy nights hosted by the Physics and Astronomy Department at Swarthmore College.
 After graduating, Danielle moved to New York City where she taught middle school math and science for five years.
 Since graduating Northwestern University, Danielle has worked as a learning scientist/post-doctoral research for the Exploratorium (2015-2016), and as a post-doctoral researcher with Dr. Noel Enyedy first at the University of California Los Angeles (2016-2018), and then at Vanderbilt University (2018-present), and is currently an assistant professor on the faculty of Educational Psychology in the College of Education at the University of North Texas.
-Danielle is also the delighted owner of a sweet Tijuana rescue pup who keeps her company during her analysis and writing binges, and reminds Danielle to stop and take a walk on the regular!
+Danielle is also the delighted human of a sweet Tijuana rescue pup who keeps her company during her analysis and writing binges, and reminds Danielle to stop and take a walk on the regular!